 Agricultural product price list |

 Argentina's two major grain exchanges, Buenos Aires and Rosario, have recently warned that hot, dry summer weather conditions are starting to affect the 2024-2025 soybean crop.
-Abundant spring rains have previously provided favorable conditions for crops, but the situation is now changing.
+Abundant spring rains have previously created favorable growing conditions for crops, but the situation is now changing.
 The Rosario Grain Exchange (BCR) said that northeastern Buenos Aires and southern Santa Fe received just 35 mm of rain in December, well below the historical monthly average of 110 mm.
-Meanwhile, the Buenos Aires exchange said that the area with adequate or optimal water has decreased by 7%, accounting for 81% of the total planted area.
+Meanwhile, the Buenos Aires exchange said that the area with adequate or optimal water has decreased by 7%, accounting for only 81% of the total planted area.
 The worsening weather conditions in Argentina are raising concerns about the quality and yield of the current crop, which has been driving buying in the market.

 Prices of some other goods